Director - Intercollegiate & Intramural Athletics

 DIRECTOR - INTERCOLLEGIATE & INTRAMURAL ATHLETICS

-Wilbur Wright College, one of the City Colleges of Chicago, seeks a Director-Intercollegiate & Intramural Athletics to provide leadership in the development, administration, and evaluation of a comprehensive intercollegiate athletics program.
-This position will provide visionary direction to current and future student-athletes as well as develop a robust intramural sports program designed to promote campus-wide spirit.
+Kennedy-King College, one of the City Colleges of Chicago, seeks a Director - Intercollegiate and Intramural Athletics to provide leadership in the development, administration, and evaluation of a comprehensive intercollegiate athletic program.
+In collaboration with the District Office of Intercollegiate Athletics, the position will provide visionary direction to current and future student athletes, as well as develop a robust intramural sports program designed to promote campus-wide spirit.

-- Implements the District-wide Athletics Department strategy focused on an “academics-first agenda.”
+- Implements the District wide Athletic Department strategy focused on an “Academics-first Agenda”.

-- Serves as the liaison between student-athletes, athletic coaches, faculty, and college administration.
+- Serves as the liaison between student-athletes, athletic coaches, faculty and campus administration.

-- Enforces and maintains an athletic program policy of educating and graduating student-athletes.
-Works with college administrators, faculty and staff to ensure student-athletes are academically eligible for a given sport.
+- Enforces and maintains an athletic program policy of educating and graduating student athletes.
+Works with school administrators, faculty and staff to ensure student athletes are academically eligible for a given sport.